How to Reset Sleeves for a Better Fit

-In “The Shoulder & Sleeve Cure,” Joyce Simons Murphy shared her technique for correcting shoulder width and sleeve length in one smooth operation.
-Now, learn how to reset sleeves for a better fit in this web extra from Threads #176.
+In “The Shoulder & Sleeve Cure,” Joyce Simons Murphy shares her technique for correcting shoulder width and sleeve length in one smooth operation.
+Learn how to reset sleeves for a better fit in this Web Extra from Threads #176.

 When it’s time to sew the sleeves back into their armholes, after correcting the fit with the yoke, you’ll begin by basting the top of the sleeve cap to the yoke, and then fit the sleeve under the arm.

-While supporting the shoulder, grasp the two layers at the underarm.
+3. While supporting the shoulder, grasp the two layers at the underarm.
 Pin them in this position.
-Sew the lower portion of the armscye seam, trim the seam allownaces, and finish them as desired.
+Sew the lower portion of the armscye seam, trim the seam allowances, and finish them as desired.

-If sewing a blouse from a pattern, correct the pattern now.
+4. If sewing a blouse from a pattern, correct the pattern now.
 If the underarm and side seams don’t align, you can easily adjust the pattern to correct this.
-You will have a well-fitting blouse pattern to use again in the future.
+You will have a well-fitting blouse pattern to use again.

 Will you try this technique?